 Poila Baishakh....
 Bengali New Year is round the corner....
 This time of the year was such a celebration with new clothes, good food, visiting each other....
-In our childhood, we got new dresses two times a year... during Poila Baishakh and Durga Puja.
-So new clothes meant a lot then.
-It is not like now, oh I am not in mood, lets go shopping and set it right.
+In our childhood, we got new dresses two times a year... during the Poila Baishakh and Durga Puja.
+Hence, new clothes meant a lot then.
+It is not like now, oh!
+I am not in the mood, let us go shopping and set it right.
 Remembering those days is a kind of pleasure.

 Food is considered to be a major part of our community.
 We love to think, talk and dream food.
-All the three major meals has to be a hearty one paying no heed to health factor.
-We can start with ghee smeared flatbreads in the morning and end our meal with a mutton curry n milk rich dessert around 10 pm at night.
+Our major expenditure revolves around food.
+All the three major meals has to be a hearty one paying no heed to the health factor.
+We can start with ghee smeared flatbreads in the morning and end our meal with a mutton curry and a milk rich dessert around 10 pm at night.
 We are not worried at all, the chemist stores are there to provide us with antacids.
-Hahaha... the Bengalis who are reading this, please excuse me making so honest a confession.... if only you have not planned to shoot me at the first sight.
+Hahaha... the Bengalis who are reading this, please excuse me for making this honest confession.... if only you have not planned to shoot me at sight.

 Things are changing now, we are making an effort to eat healthy too.
-If you think I am been sarcastic, you are wrong.
-I love being a Bong [Bengali] every way and take a lot of pride been so.
+If you think I am being sarcastic, you are wrong.
+I love being a Bong [Bengali] and proud of it.
+I dislike talking everyday about it and getting stuck there.
 Only a die hard Bong has the spirit and patience to feed her burger and pizza loving men man kochu bata [yam, mustard seed n green chilli paste with a drizzle of mustard oil].
 How much I wish to have a daughter-in-law to support me.
-If my junior does not have a personal choice, I will definitely look for someone who would love to wear saree, eat Bengali food with some interest in cooking.
+If my junior does not have a personal choice, I will definitely look for someone who would love to wear saree, eat Bengali food with some interest in cooking, not necessarily she has to be a Bengali.

-We all know breakfast is the major meal of the day..... but we are Bongs.... we never followed heavy breakfast, light lunch and lighter dinner pattern.
-All meals for us is heavy.
-My uncle, daddy's next one ate 25-30 rasgullas after a full meal in a marriage ceremony, I remember.
+We all know breakfast is the major meal of the day..... but we are Bongs.... we never followed the heavy breakfast, light lunch and lighter dinner rule.
+All meals for us are heavy.
+Our paternal uncle, next to the daddy ate 25-30 rasgullas after a full meal in a function, I remember.
 One of my friend's brother can eat an omelette made of 22 eggs.
-There is not a bit of exaggeration on what I say, all true that many will agree.
+There is not a bit of exaggeration on what I say.

 INGREDIENTS :